mJahaj/LifeGoalsApp/README.md

 # LifeGoalsApp

 LifeGoalsApp is a mobile application for setting and tracking your life goals.
 With LifeGoalsApp, you can create a list of your most important life goals.
+(For Studying React Native)

 ## Features